 4. Commercial Property Sales

-For commercial property purchases, agency commissions generally range between 2% and 5% of the transaction value.
+For commercial property purchases, such as when acquiring a commercial shop for sale, agency commissions generally range between 2% and 5% of the transaction value.
 Who pays the commission depends on the agreement between the parties; it could be the buyer, the seller, or split between both.

 Explore Available Apartments for Sale in Dubai